 Choy Moo Kheong

 Choy Moo Kheong's paintings need warm light to bring out the underlying colours which lend their intensity.
-The forest scenes of his paintings generally consist of 10 to 15 layers of dilute colors where he lays the various shades and tones.
-It is the technique of grazing without the brushing of layer.
+The forest scenes of his paintings generally consist of 10 to 15 layers of dilute colours where he lays the various shades and tones.
+It is the technique of grazing without the brushing of layers.
 They are laid (not brushed) haphazardly in broken layers.
 This is what brings the variation of tones and colours through different times of the day.
 A big magnifying glass will show clearly those layered broken colours.
 It is a different view altogether seemingly without order, yet coming together when viewed as a whole.

 An outstanding self-taught artist, Moo Kheong returned to his motherland, Singapore, after several years abroad in pursuance of a sense of purpose and direction in life.
 He has since successfully made it on the international art scene, albeit by an unusual route.

 He is convinced that as an artist, "You must protect your individualism or you will get lost."

 "After my last exhibition in 1993, I lost interest in a further solo exhibition.
 Somehow I was no more comfortable with those 15 minutes of fame.
 With the passing of the years, my interest in the happening in the art world has waned.
 In a certain way, I am a recluse in the art world being that I'm making my living as an artist.